See-YouL/Fire-Projects/24-I2C-EEPROM/Doc/README.md

   ******************************************************************************
   * @attention
   *
-  * THE PRESENT FUNTIONS WHICH IS FOR GUIDANCE ONLY
+  * THE PRESENT FUNTCIONS WHICH IS FOR GUIDANCE ONLY
   ******************************************************************************
   */